eclipse-iottestware/iottestware/INSTALL.md

 ## Getting Started

-These instructions will get you a clean IoT-Testware clone up and running on your local machine for development and testing purposes. [//]: # (See deployment for notes on how to deploy the project on a live system.)
+These instructions will get you a clean IoT-Testware clone up and running on your local machine for development and testing purposes.

 ### Prerequisites